HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

   --o-visualization core-metrics-results/evenness-group-significance.qzv
 ```

+These commands can be run via the `association-test.sh` script, and will generate two further `.qzv` files in the `core-metrics-results` folder.

 >### Question
 >Which categorical sample metadata columns are most strongly associated
 with the differences in microbial community **richness**?
 Are these